mrirakib04/server-1/README.md

 - **MongoDB**: NoSQL database to store game reviews and watchlist data.
 - **CORS**: Middleware to handle cross-origin requests.
 - **dotenv**: For managing environment variables such as MongoDB credentials.

+## Conclusion

+Thank you for checking out my repository.
+If you have any feedback or suggestions, feel free to reach out!

+---

+Developed by **Md Rakibul Islam Rakib**